Whipping Post (song): Other artists

 In a 1974 concert in Helsinki, Finland, an audience member disrupted a Frank Zappa performance by shouting a request for "Whipping Post".
 Zappa responded by playing a version of his song "Montana", where he altered the lyrics with references to whipping posts.
-(This incident was eventually captured on his You Can't Do That on Stage Anymore, Vol. 2 live album, released in 1988.)
+(This incident was eventually released on his You Can't Do That on Stage Anymore, Vol. 2 live album in 1988.)
 In 1981, Zappa's band learned "Whipping Post" and added it to their repertoire, since the band's new singer and keyboard player Bobby Martin knew the song and sang the lead vocals on it.
 Zappa released a version of the song on the 1984 album Them or Us; a live recording of the song featuring Frank's son Dweezil Zappa on lead guitar was released in 1986 on the Does Humor Belong in Music? album, while a different version appeared in the associated video.
 Zappa also included a live solo from this song on Guitar with the title "For Duane".
 In the released versions, Martin also used the closing line "there just ain't no such thing as dyin'" that Allman had sung on ABC In Concert.

 Rock cult figure Genya Ravan produced the best-known recording by a female singer, with a screaming take on her 1974 album Goldie Zelkowitz, which was subsequently sampled in Jay-Z's "Oh My God" from his 2006 album Kingdom Come.
 Portions of the Jay-Z sample appeared as the soundtrack for feature advertisements for the 2013 film Gangster Squad.

-Perhaps the most-heard rendition of "Whipping Post" by any other artist came in 2005, during Season 4 of the then-top-rated television competition show American Idol, when it was performed by contestant Bo Bice whose effort on it pleased Randy Jackson, a fan of Southern rock, and the other show judges.
+Another rendition of "Whipping Post" by another artist came in 2005, during American Idols fourth season when it was performed by contestant Bo Bice, whose effort on it pleased Randy Jackson, a fan of Southern rock, and the other show judges.
 Bice eventually finished in second place, with his performance of "Whipping Post" and his stage presence credited for gaining him voting support amongst viewers.